 The Shapiro Cardiovascular Center at BWH is the leading center for cardiovascular care center of its kind in the region and is consistently ranked as one of the top programs for coronary disease treatment and heart surgery in the U.S.

-The Center's Heart Rhythm Disorders Program is recognized as a premier provider for the diagnosis and treatment of the most complex kinds of heart rhythm disorders, including atrial fibrillation treatment and ventricular tachycardia treatment.
+The Center's Cardiac Arrhythmia Service is recognized as a premier provider for the diagnosis and treatment of the most complex kinds of heart rhythm disorders, including atrial fibrillation treatment and ventricular tachycardia treatment.
 As one of the most experienced services of its kind in the country, the Cardiac Arrhythmia Service provides personalized care and expertise to guide patients through each step of their catheter ablation treatment.

 Electrophysiologists treating patients with cardiac arrhythmia may recommend a variety of treatment options, including: